uit-econ/coursepage_template_old/readmepage.md

 1. In the organization menu, click "Repositories", and click "Create a new repository"
 2. In the "Repository template" dropdown, select "uit-econ/coursepage_template"
 4. IMPORTANT!
 Change the "Owner" to the organization you just created.
-3. Name the tempalte extactly the same as the organization name, but append ".github.io" to the name.
+3. Name the tempalte extactly the same as the organization name, but append ".github.io" to the name.<br>
-For example, if your organization name was "uit-sok-1006-v23", the course repository should be "uit-sok-1006-v23.github.io".
+For example, if your organization name was "uit-sok-1006-v23", the course repository should be "uit-sok-1006-v23.github.io".<br>
 The purpose of this is to make the repository the default page of the organization.
 4. Select the "Public" option and click "Create repository"